bmurphy1/nextcapital-todo/README.md

 * Log in
 * See a list of all their todos
 * Create new todos
+* Edit a todo
 * Mark todos as complete
 * Reorder their todos (this is just client-side)

+In addition, please add another feature of your choice.

 Please make your app look at least decent.
 Don't be afraid to write some unit tests as well.